h7b/h7b-obsidian-public/docs/unsorted/stock-trading-spreadsheet/index.md

 2023-08-09:
 - create a new custom formula `getClosePriceEntrade` using public API from [DNSE](https://www.dnse.com.vn/) to retrieve the `closing price`.
 Since the API of SSI requires to manual refresh the `device-id` parameter every 5 days

+2023-09-19:
+- create new custom formula:
+    - `tradingFeeByTickerBrokerDate`: calculate the total trading fee of filtered transactions by ticker-brokerageAccount-date
+    - `incomeTaxByTickerBrokerDate`: calculate the total income tax (on selling securities and receiving dividends) of filtered transactions by ticker-brokerageAccount-date
+    - `costBasisByTransaction`: calculate the cost basis of a specific ticker (FIFO method), from filtered transactions by ticker-brokerageAccount-date
+    - `realizedGainByTransaction`: calculate the realized gain/loss from the most recent transaction, filtered by ticker-brokerageAccount-date
+- refactor function `fifoCalc` to take into account of `tradingFee`, `incomeTaxOnSale`, `incomeTaxOnDividend`.
+- `fifoCalc` now can calculate the realized gain and the cost basis from only the most recent `sell` transaction.
+- in order to solve the issue of multiple transactions of the same type (eg. `sell`) of a specific ticker in a brokerage account, when i enter data of transactions, the `date` field should follow [ISO 8601](https://www.ionos.com/digitalguide/websites/web-development/iso-8601/), which is `yyyy-MM-dd'T'HH:mm:ss.SSSXXX`, for example, `2000-10-31T01:30:00.000-05:00`.

+2023-09-22:
+- created an entry data form using [Tally.so](https://tally.so/) to reduce error when user input data into spreadsheet.
+However, the end user cannot review what he submitted.
+This issue can be solve using the feature `Respondent email notifications`, which is available only in [Pro plan $29/month](https://tally.so/pricing)
+- This lead me to the idea of create a form using [Glide](https://www.glideapps.com/), a no-code tool.
+With this web app, the respondent can see his recent submission.
+- But another issue arises, which is I don't receive any notifications to know when we have new data entry via Glide web app.
+I will be happy if I receive an email when there is new submission.
+However, the [send-email Action](https://www.glideapps.com/docs/automation/actions/send-email) is only available for [paid plans](https://www.glideapps.com/pricing), starting at $25/month.
+- Glide has integrated [Zapier Action](https://www.glideapps.com/docs/automation/actions/zapier-action), which can be used as a workaround.
+However the [Free plan](https://zapier.com/pricing) from Zapier is limited at 100 tasks/month.
+- Reading the docs of Glide, I discover that they also have [webhook](https://www.glideapps.com/docs/automation/actions/webhook) to send data to other apps from Glide.
+This lead me to [make.com](https://www.make.com/en), which is similar to Zapier but with better [Free plan](https://www.make.com/en/pricing) 1,000 Ops/month
+- The config to connect Glide and Make is quite straight forward with [this tutorial](https://www.make.com/en/help/app/glide).
+But instead of sending email when new submission arrives, I choose to connect a Telegram bot with Make.
+Now I will receive a notification in a Telegram private channel for new data entry.

+2023-10-09:
+- Replace [getValues()](https://developers.google.com/apps-script/reference/spreadsheet/range#getvalues) by [getDisplayValues()](https://developers.google.com/apps-script/reference/spreadsheet/range#getdisplayvalues) in the user-defined function `recordValues()`
+- Reason: This change will retrieve the displayed values as strings, rather than the formula expressions.
+By working with the displayed values, I expect to reduce the likelihood of encountering errors caused by unresolved formulas (`#ERROR!`, `#NAME?`, `#VALUE!`), which usually happened in previous version when duplicating values from spreadsheet `pnl` to a backup spreadsheet using an Apps Script background task.

+2023-10-16:
+- Applied [this tutorial](https://www.youtube.com/watch?v=nLW8SerwnJo) to [[search-box|create a search box in spreadsheet]].
+I intend to use this feature to filter data from `orderBook` sheet.

 ## Related